Deal funds energy efficient retrofitting of landmark 111 Wall Street, former Citibank Building

 It’s the largest C-PACE funding transaction in U.S. history and the first in New York City since the state Legislature established the funding structure in New York in 2009.
-Michael E. Lefkowitz, managing member, and Stefanie M. Graham, of counsel, with Rosenberg & Estis, P.C., both members of the firm’s Transactional Department, facilitated the deal on behalf of the property’s new owners.
+Michael E. Lefkowitz, managing member with Rosenberg & Estis, P.C., member of the firm’s Transactional Department, facilitated the deal on behalf of the property’s new owners.

 The loan, which will fund energy efficiency and renewable energy improvements for more than 900,000 square feet of offices at the former Citibank building, will be repaid via an annual property tax assessment.
 The funding will help the building comply with the stringent carbon-cutting requirements in New York City’s Local Law 97, one of 10 bills in the city’s sweeping 2019 Climate Mobilization Act.